haydentherapper/LegoConstruction/documents/final.md

 ### Data structures

-The two basic data structures are lists and a 3D matrix.
-Two lists are used to hold all variables and instructions, which are created from the parser-combinator's rep() function.
+The two basic data structures types are List and a 3D matrix of type Array[Array[Array[MatrixObject]]].
+There is also a Map that holds a mapping of Color to an integer value.
+Two List objects are used to hold all variables and instructions, which are created from the parser-combinator's rep() function.
+This consumes all matching occurences of a parser until it is exhausted.

 The 3D matrix is a 2D matrix of a fixed size containing dynamic arrays.
-This allows the set to grow upwards, while remaining in a fixed-size grid.
+This allows the construction to grow upwards, while remaining in a fixed-size grid.
+The matrix contains a MatrixObject class, which is wrapper for the Color as an integer and the soon-to-be implemented connectedness booleans.
+I plan to modify this class into traits that can be mixed in.

-There are also going to be mappings of colors to colors.
+For additional features, there will also be mappings of Color to Color.
 These can be added as an additional parameter to a variable, and will change every color in the variable to its respective color in the mapping.
 This will simplify the creation process, so a user only needs to build a structure once, and can easily switch out certain colors in the structure.

-#### What are the basic control structures in your DSL, if any?
-How does the user specify or manipulate control flow?
+### Control structures

 As of right now, there are no control structures.
-However, I may add the ability to have conditionals or for loops, which will simplify the design process.
+However, I want to add the ability to have conditionals or for loops, which will simplify the design process.
 However, since my focus right now is designing a program that is easily usable by all, I don't want to add control structures yet.

-#### What kind(s) of input does a program in your DSL require?
-What kind(s) of output does a program produce?
+### Input and output

 The input is a program, which is composed of a list of variables and a list of instructions.
 The following is an example of a program:
 ```